tamu-edu/dor-hprc-drona-composer/README.md

 For detailed information on how to use Drona Composer and how to create your custom jobs and/or workflows, check out this GitHub repo's Wiki or the HPRC  [Drona Composer](https://hprc.tamu.edu/kb/User-Guides/Portal/Drona_composer/index.html) User Guide.

 To setup/install Drona Composer, see the instructions below.
-If you have any questions, please contact us at help@hprc.tamu.edu
+If you have any questions, please contact us at help@hprc.tamu.edu.
+If you find any bugs, your are welcome to create an issue in this repo.

 # Setup